gcky/gcky.github.io/the-next-station-is.md

 icon: 🚉
 ---

-*The Next Station Is...* is a personal project where I create a video montages of areas surrounding stations on the London Underground.
-This project is still on-going. *(There are surprisingly many tube stations.)*
+*The Next Station Is...* is a personal project where I create a video montages of areas surrounding stations on the London Underground. **_This project is currently on hiatus._**

 ![The Next Station Is... website screenshot]({{ "/assets/thenextstationis_screenshot.jpg" | absolute_url }} "The Next Station Is... website screenshot")